SprinklekitOfficial/MiniOS/README.md

 ### Filesystem organization:

-bootOS uses tracks from 0 to 32, side 0, sector 1.
+MiniOS uses tracks from 0 to 32, side 0, sector 1.

 The directory is contained in track 0, side 0, sector 2.